Antipater (son of Herod the Great): In literature

-In Robert Graves' King Jesus, Graves puts forth the idea that Antipater secretly married a 15-year-old Mary, who was of a royal Jewish line.
-The marriage served to strengthen the position of Antipater among Herod's many sons as future King of the Jews.
-Antipater was killed by his father five days before Herod's own death according to Josephus.
-(Some records indicate a period of two years between Antipater's death and Herod the Great's death).
-According to Graves, a pregnant Mary is compelled to pretend to marry an old, pious carpenter, Joseph, to protect herself and the unborn Jesus.
-Author Joseph Raymond supports this hypothesis, however unlike Graves, Raymond speculates that Mary was actually the unnamed daughter of Antigonus who would later become Antipater's wife.
+In Robert Graves' 1946 novel King Jesus Antipater is depicted as having secretly married a 15-year-old Mary, who is of a royal Jewish line to strengthen his position among Herod's many sons as future King of the Jews.
+The pregnant Mary is compelled to pretend to marry an old, pious carpenter, Joseph, to protect herself and the unborn Jesus after her husband's death.